financial-times-sandbox/next-getting-started/README.md

-# 🍽 Next Initializer
+# 🔰  Next Getting Started

-A GitHub application that helps to initialize a project.
+A GitHub application that helps to get started on a project.

 ## Setup